The Kosmosis Approach to Crypto Rug Pull Detection: Conclusion and Future Work

+The Kosmosis approach represents a significant advancement in addressing the challenges associated with crypto rug pulls.
+Our proposed approach offers enhanced capabilities for semantic analysis, allowing the identification of fraud patterns that traditional transaction graph methods cannot detect.

+We outlined a user story, where a threat actor known as Homer\_eth executed five \ac{nft} project heists within two months, accumulating over \$2.8 million in profits.
+In such a scenario, we showed that Kosmosis provides a knowledge graph that improves the detection of such fraudulent schemes carried out through sophisticated transaction patterns that might otherwise go unnoticed in related approaches, such as smart contract code analysis.
+This capability helps users make informed decisions and avoid becoming victims of fraud.

-In this paper, we demonstrated how to build a knowledge graph from blockchain and social media data using the Kosmosis approach to incremental knowledge graph construction.
+We also demonstrated how to build a knowledge graph from blockchain and social media data using the Kosmosis approach to incremental knowledge graph construction.
 Kosmosis becomes the basis for semantic querying and reasoning over a graph of entities and the relationships among them, facilitating analyses for cybercrime and fraud prevention, with the current focus on rug pulls as a major fraud scheme.

-The Kosmosis pipeline supports the ingestion of unstructured, semi-structured, and structured data, as well as the ingestion of new data at different time intervals.
-Continuously in a stream-like fashion, incrementally, periodically, or event-based.
+Kosmosis pipeline supports the ingestion of unstructured, semi-structured, and structured data, as well as the ingestion of new data at different time intervals.
 During construction, the semantics of blockchain transactions are extracted to address ``why'' and ``how'' crypto assets were transferred.

-A threat actor known as Homer\_eth executed five \ac{nft} project heists within two months, accumulating over \$2.8 million in profits.
-We outlined our user story, in which Kosmosis provides a knowledge graph that improves the detection of such fraudulent schemes carried out through sophisticated patterns that might otherwise go unnoticed.

-The pseudocode in Algorithm~\ref{algo:abi_extraction} outlines our systematic approach to extract the \ac{abi} from a smart contract based on its byte code.
-This algorithm is important for the Address Relation Extraction module to be able to decode incoming transactions, even when no publicly accessible \ac{abi} for the contract that is interacted with can be found.

-Figure~\ref{fig:rug_pull_stats} shows a growing trend in both the frequency and the financial impact of crypto rug pulls and scams using data from \cite{comparitech2023}.
+Thus, Kosmosis extends the traditional transaction graph into a \emph{semantically enhanced transaction graph} in which the sender and recipient are still pseudonyms.
+By incrementally constructing a \emph{knowledge graph from blockchain and social media data}, Kosmosis also bridges the gap between pseudonymous transactions and real-world entities.

 \begingroup

 [notcategory=selfref] \endgroup